 We continue to be an active participant on the European stage in the development of standards for transformer losses.
-This includes providing commentary on the latest Eco-design 2021 standard, and the integration of the Tier 2 standard for all three phase transformers which commences from May 2021.
+This includes providing commentary on the latest Eco-design 2021 standard, and the integration of the Tier 2 standard for all three phase transformers.